List of captive orcas: Keijo

-When Keto was 10 years old he was moved to Loro Parque with Tekoa, his half-niece Kohana, and his half-sister Skyla.
-On Christmas Eve 2009, Keto killed trainer Alexis Martinez during training.

 Kshamenk

 Kshamenk (pronounced sha-MEN-k) is a male orca that was taken from the wild off the coast of Argentina in 1992.
 The population he comes from is unknown.
-He was approximately five years old at the time, making him roughly 30 years old.
+He was approximately five years old at the time.
 Initial reports said that Kshamenk, along with three members of his pod, had stranded and been "rescued" by Mundo Marino.
 However, it was later revealed that Mundo Marino had "force stranded" the whales by placing a large net between the whales and the shore.
 When the tide went out, the whales were left stranded on the beach.
-One was released, one died on the way to the aquarium, one beat himself to death on the walls of his enclosure, and one, Kshamenk, survived.
+One was released, one died on the way to the aquarium, one beat themselves to death on the walls of their enclosure, and one, Kshamenk, survived.

 When Kshamenk arrived at Mundo Marino he was kept with a female orca, "Belen."
 They performed in the orca show together for eight years.
 Kshamenk impregnated Belen in 1998 but the female calf was stillborn 16 months later.
 Belen died shortly after in February 2000, leaving Kshamenk alone.
 After a veterinary evaluation in 2006, Kshamenk was considered non-releasable.

 In November 2001 Six Flags Worlds of Adventure, located in Aurora, Ohio, filed a request to import Kshamenk with the National Marine Fisheries Service.
-35 anti-captivity organizations including, the Wild Earth Foundation, Humane Society of the United States, Cetacean Society International, and Earth Island Institute, opposed the transfer of Kshamenk in favor of his rehabilitation and release.
+35 anti-captivity organizations including the Wild Earth Foundation, Humane Society of the United States, Cetacean Society International, and Earth Island Institute, opposed the transfer of Kshamenk in favor of his rehabilitation and release.
 In July 2002 the Secretary of the Environment of Argentina and CITES Argentina denied the request of Mundo Marino to export the whale.
 In Argentina, it is illegal to export native fauna, and as a wild born orca, Kshamenk is a part of the commonwealth.

 Kshamenk still resides at Mundo Marino.
-On February 14, 2013, Kshamenk became a father via artificial insemination to Makani, a male calf born to Kasatka at SeaWorld San Diego, and to a female calf named Kamea, born to Takara at SeaWorld San Antonio on December 6, 2013.
+On 14 February 2013, Kshamenk became a father via artificial insemination to Makani, a male calf born to Kasatka at SeaWorld San Diego, and to a female calf named Kamea, born to Takara at SeaWorld San Antonio on 6 December 2013.